 You can also nominate and vote on charity partners to donate card profits each year and there are no foreign transaction fees if you use the card abroad.

 Tip: The remaining no fee cards on this list are deals for 12 months or less.
-You might be better off paying a standard 3% fee for a longer deal, like 0% for 21 months from the Discover It, the longest duration we’ve seen with a fee of 3% or less.
+You might be better off paying a standard 3% balance transfer fee for a longer deal, like 0% for 18 months from the Discover It, one of the better deals with a balance transfer fee of 3%.

 3. Alliant Credit Union Credit Cards – 0% APR for 12 months, NO FEE